 It’s Black History Month, also known as African-American History Month, in the USA and the teacher in me just can’t help herself.
-Readers will find below a collection of some of the sites that represent the accomplishments, contributions and stories of African-Americans in the United States.
+Readers will find below a collection of sites that represent the accomplishments, contributions and stories of African-Americans in the United States.
 And for further information, I have included some links to various prominent historical figures and museums.
 They could be good travel destinations to celebrate Black History Month.

 Africans first were brought to the New World around the 1500s with the arrival of the Spanish and an enslaved work force from West Africa.
 Many years later, on August 20, 1619, Africans arrived in Jamestown, Virginia as forced labor for a nascent colony.
 Since that time, the people of this land have struggled to fulfill the dream of equality and freedom for all, while maintaining unity among disparate people of conflicting heritages.

 Photo above from U.S. Air Force graphic by Brandon Deloach.

 Resources to Learn About Black History Month:

 Places to Visit in Honor of Black History Month:

 Ebenezer Baptist Church – This church is important because of its connection to Martin Luther King.
 He was co-pastor from 1960 until his death in 1968 along with other connections.

 Atlanta University Center Historic District – This center represents the significance and importance of the traditionally black colleges located in this area.

 Birmingham Civil Rights Institute – “Named by Budget Travel as One of the 15 Places in the Country That Children Should Visit Before They’re 15.”

 Freedom Rides Museum – This museum explains the story behind the Freedom Riders who used non-violent protest to oppose segregation of the bus system in the South.